-When the pain first appears, keeping off the injured foot can help.
-First aid for a foot injury can include the RICE method:
+When the pain first appears, it is important to rest the injured foot.
+First aid for a foot injury typically involves the RICE method:

-- Rest the painful area for a few days.
+- R: Rest the painful area for a few days.

-- Ice the area for 20 minutes at a time to relieve inflammation.
+- I: Ice the area for 20 minutes at a time to relieve inflammation.

-- Compress the area with a soft wrap to reduce swelling.
+- C: Compress the area with a soft wrap to reduce swelling.

-- Elevate the area by putting the foot on a few pillows.
+- E: Elevate the area by putting the foot on a few pillows.

-Non-steroidal anti-inflammatory drugs (NSAID), such as ibuprofen, help to reduce both pain and inflammation.
-People may wish to take this medication as directed on the package or recommended by a doctor.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, reduce both pain and inflammation.
+It is important to take this medication according to the instructions on the package or a doctor’s advice.

 Some people find that a few weeks of NSAID treatment improves their symptoms.

-Shoe inserts offer additional support to the arch of the foot.
-Inserts will limit stress on the plantar fascia and may be especially helpful to people who spend much of the day on their feet.
-Soft, supportive arch inserts may work as well.
+Shoe inserts provide the arch of the foot with additional support.
+Inserts limit stress on the plantar fascia and may be especially helpful for people who spend much of the day on their feet.
+Soft, supportive arch inserts can work as well.

-Always speak to a doctor who specializes in foot health, called a podiatrist, for more information.
+People who are interested in this option can contact a podiatrist, a doctor who specializes in foot health, for more information.

-Some people find that massage helps with symptoms.
-Focus on massaging the arch of the foot around the injured area.
+Some people find that massaging the injured foot with ice helps relieve foot pain.
+The best approach is to focus on massaging the arch of the foot around the injured area.

-If stretches, exercises, and home remedies do not help, a doctor may recommend medical treatment.
-However, surgery is rarely needed.
+If stretches, exercises, and other home remedies do not help, a doctor or podiatrist may recommend medical treatment.

 - walking or running for exercise